Why Facebook No Longer Suggests Alcohol-Related Business Pages - and What You Can Do About It

 What This Means for Wineries and Alcohol Brands

-• Reduced organic discovery by new audiences
+• Reduced organic discovery

 • Slower follower growth

-• Greater reliance on direct marketing channels
+• Greater dependence on paid and direct marketing channels

 What You Can Do Right Now

-1. Review and Update Page Settings
+1. Review and Update Your Facebook Page Age Restrictions

 2. Request a Review If Available